 First City: Washington, DC

-This imperforate, ungummed souvenir sheet of Fort Dearborn, the original site of Chicago, is a reissue of the souvenir sheet issued for the 1933 American Philatelic Convention held in Chicago.
+This imperforate, ungummed stamp comes from a souvenir sheet honoring Fort Dearborn, the original site of Chicago.
+It’s a reissue of the souvenir sheet issued for the 1933 American Philatelic Convention held in Chicago.
 Two of the main features on the Chicago Exposition grounds were meant to provide a contrast by which to measure the city’s progress.
 A restoration of Fort Dearborn, the original site of Chicago, which had twice been destroyed, stood in sight of the towering Federal Building, which dominated the grounds.
 These concrete symbols of Chicago’s progress were natural choices as stamp subjects.

 What are Farley’s Follies?